-Licensed child care programs throughout Contra Costa County are invited to join Quality Matters, our quality rating and improvement system which supports and incentivizes child care programs to offer the best early care and education possible.
+Licensed child care programs throughout Contra Costa County are invited to join Quality Matters, our quality rating and improvement system to support and incentivize child care programs to offer the best early care and education possible.
 Public and private centers and family child care programs can apply.
 Applications are due by August 31, 2017.

 High-quality child care programs excel in all areas of service.
 They provide safe, healthy, nurturing and stimulating environments that support and promote all areas of a child’s physical, social, emotional and cognitive development.